Other Magic

 gnostic

-After the spread of Christianity at the very beginning of the Christian era, in the 1st century CE a complex of religious‑philosophical schools developed in the Near East or in Alexandria, called the “Gnostics” (from “gnosis” — knowledge).
-As such, the gnostic movement appeared in the pagan world before Christianity, and it also existed simultaneously and parallel to Christianity, interacting with it, suffering its influence and influencing it in turn, giving rise to a distinct Christian gnosticism.
-Gnosticism is characterized by two myths, in most cases corresponding to dualism and based on the existence of a demiurge (“the artisan god” who created the world, as opposed to the Creator).
-The first is the myth of a female trickster, the heavenly goddess Sophia, whose action brought about a catastrophe resulting in the creation of the world.
-The second is the myth of a male trickster, an illegitimate offspring of Sophia, who created the world either from impure matter called water, or from refuse or thoughts that came to him from above from the true God.
-As a rule, in gnosticism the Demiurge is identified with the God of the Old Testament.
-The gnostic Demiurge has nothing in common with the Demiurge of Plato’s Timaeus, who is conceived as unambiguously good and forms the visible world according to a divine archetype.
-According to the gnostics, the Highest God dwells in the heavens, but out of compassion for humanity he sends to people his messenger (or messengers) to instruct them how to free themselves from the power of the Demiurge.
+Gnosticism is marked by two myths that in most cases correspond to dualism and revolve around a Demiurge (a “craftsman-god” who made the world, unlike the Creator).
+The first is the myth of a female trickster, the heavenly goddess Sophia, whose act brought about a catastrophe that resulted in the creation of the world.
+The second is the myth of a male trickster, the illegitimate offspring of Sophia, who created the world either from impure matter called water, or from refuse, or from thoughts that descended to him from above from the true god.
+As a rule, in Gnosticism the Demiurge is identified with the God of the Old Testament.
+The Gnostic Demiurge has nothing in common with the Demiurge of Plato’s Timaeus, who is conceived as unconditionally good and who shapes the visible world according to the divine paradigm.
+According to the Gnostics, the Higher God dwells in the transcelestial region; out of compassion for humankind, he sends his messenger — or messengers — to teach people how to free themselves from the power of the Demiurge.

 demiurg